plymaler/BIOL5153/README.md

 **7.** plymale_assn03.7.txt describes the relationship between the raw score, bit score, E-value and the BLAST database size.

 ### Assn 04 - Writing python3 scripts that will create AHPCC job scripts
-+ **write_razor_pbs.py** will create a pbs job script for use on AHPCC Razor
++ `write_razor_pbs.py` will create a pbs job script for use on AHPCC Razor
-+ **write_pinnacle_slurm.py** will create a slurm job script for use on AHPCC Pinnacle
++ `write_pinnacle_slurm.py` will create a slurm job script for use on AHPCC Pinnacle
-+ module load python/3.7.3-anaconda must be invoked before running either script
++ `module load python/3.7.3-anaconda` must be invoked before running either script
 + The screenshot below shows the output of both scripts, first write_razor_pbs.py and then write_pinnacle_slurm.py
  	![evidence of successful python3 scripts to create AHPCC job scripts](python3-scripts_create-AHPCC-job-scripts.png)

 ### Assn 05 - Calculating nucleotide frequency of a given sequence
-+ nucleotide_composition.py is a python3 script that will calculate the frequency of each nucleotide in a given sequence, and will verify whether the sum of these individual nucleotide frequencies is equal to one.
++ `nucleotide_composition.py` is a python3 script that will calculate the frequency of each nucleotide in a given DNA sequence, and will verify whether the sum of these individual nucleotide frequencies is equal to one.